 Project Your Next Year Annual Volume

-2023 has been a year with interest rate increases, challenges finding employees, and for many contractors, more clients than capacity.
-For planning purposes, while it would be good to assume sales will be up because of the demand, 2024 is also an election year.
-For that reason, it might be safest to assume that next year will be the same as this year.
-A conservative approach would be to assume next year is slightly worse than this year.
+2024 has been a year with interest rate increases, ongoing challenges finding employees, and for many contractors, more clients than capacity.
+For planning purposes, while it would be good to assume sales will be up because of the demand, 2024 is an election year so we have no idea what 2025 could bring.
+It’s probably safest to assume 2025 will be similar to 2024.
+A conservative approach would be to assume next year will be slightly worse.
 If it’s better and you can beat your goals and projections, that’s terrific.
 Go with your gut and make your own projection for next year based on what you know about your area, your business, and what you want to aim for.

 As we have said in previous newsletters, many companies we work with have as much business as they can handle.
 That’s because they have a solid marketing plan in place supported by a good budget for advertising and promotion.
 They work hard at and have built a good referral network.
 They make it a point of staying in front of the buying public.
 It is possible to make things happen but as the old saying goes, “If it is going to be, it is up to me.”

 If you aren’t sure how to estimate how much business you’ll do next year, use the Owner’s compensation method.
 If you’ve been in business less than 5 years, determine exactly how much money you, as the owner, need (or want) to make next year and divide that number by 8 percent (.08).
 (If you have been in business five years or more and your business is relatively stable, use 9 or 9.5 or 10 percent instead.) (.09, .095, or .10) The result is the volume of business you must sell, build and collect for the company to support your salary.
-That is one method of setting your sales goal for next year – as long as the result is realistic.
+That’s one method of setting your sales goal for next year – as long as the result is realistic and you’re willing to do the work to get there.

 Example: You’ve been in business six years and assume you can draw a salary of 9.5 percent.
 You need a personal pre-tax salary of $80,000.
 Divide 80,000 by .095 and your total volume will need to be $842,105 or $850,000.
 (See this writeup for more on your salary and taxes.)